-CXCL10, CCL5 and CCL2 expression correlates with intratumoural infiltration of Th1, $CD8^+$ T and NK cells
+CXCL10, CCL5 and CCL2 expression correlates with intratumoural infiltration of Th1, CD8+ T and NK cells

 Chemokine and chemokine receptor genes such as CXCL10, CCL5, CCL2 and CCR2 constitute a prominent group in the immune signature identified.
-Since chemokines are critical for attracting immune cells, 19 we predicted that expression of these chemokines would correlate with tumour infiltration by defined immune cell subsets.
+Since chemokines are critical for attracting immune cells, we predicted that expression of these chemokines would correlate with tumour infiltration by defined immune cell subsets.
 To investigate this, we searched for correlations at the transcriptional level in 172 patient samples from both the training and validation cohorts.
 RNA expression of CXCL10, CCL5 and CCL2 correlated with markers of Th1 cells (TBX21), CD8+ T (CD8A) and NK (NCR3) cells (marked in red, figure 3A).
-Interestingly, TBX21, CD8A and NCR3 are also
+Interestingly, TBX21, CD8A and NCR3 are also among the genes present in the signature.
+There was no correlation between expression of these chemokines and markers of other immune cell subsets such as macrophages (CD14 and CD68), Th2 (IL13), Th17 (IL17), Treg (FoxP3 and IL10), B (CD19) or dendritic (CD83) cells (marked in blue, figure 3A).
+This shows that CXCL10, CCL5 and CCL2 are associated with, and likely to

-Figure 5 The production of CXCL10, CCL5 and CCL2 by HCC cell lines is induced by interferon γ (IFN γ), tumour necrosis factor α (TNF α) and Toll-like receptor 3 (TLR3) ligands.
-ELISA for (A) CXCL10, (B) CCL5 and (C) CCL2 concentration in culture supernatants from the SNU-182 hepatocellular carcinoma (HCC) cell line 24 h after stimulation with IFN γ , TNF α and/or poly(I:C).
-Two-tailed Student unpaired t test; p<0.05; p<0.01; p<0.001 compared with unstimulated control.
+Figure 5 The production of CXCL10, CCL5 and CCL2 by HCC cell lines is induced by interferon $\gamma$ (IFN $\gamma$ ), tumour necrosis factor $\alpha$ (TNF $\alpha$ ) and Toll-like receptor 3 (TLR3) ligands.
+ELISA for (A) CXCL10, (B) CCL5 and (C) CCL2 concentration in culture supernatants from the SNU-182 hepatocellular carcinoma (HCC) cell line 24 h after stimulation with IFN $\gamma$ , TNF $\alpha$ and/or poly(I:C).
+Two-tailed Student unpaired t test; \p<0.05; \\p<0.01; \\\p<0.001 compared with unstimulated control.
 Graphs show the means and SD from three independent experiments.
 (D) CXCL10, CCL5 and CCL2 RNA are positively correlated with IFNG, TNF and TLR3 in patients with HCC (training and validation cohort, n=172).
 Graphs show the p value against Pearson correlation coefficients r.
 Dotted lines show limits of significance for r (r=0.15) and p (p=0.05).
-(E) Transmigration assay with peripheral blood mononuclear cells (PBMCs) isolated from healthy donors (n=3) towards unstimulated or stimulated SNU-182 cells with IFN γ and poly(I:C) 24 h prior to transmigration.
+(E) Transmigration assay with peripheral blood mononuclear cells (PBMCs) isolated from healthy donors (n=3) towards unstimulated or stimulated SNU-182 cells with IFN $\gamma$ and poly(I:C) 24 h prior to transmigration.
 In blocking experiments, PBMCs were pretreated with anti-CXCR3 or anti-CCR5 neutralising antibodies at 37°C for 1.5 h.
-Graphs show means and SEM. p Values were calculated using paired t test against basal transmigration towards unstimulated HCC. p<0.05.
+Graphs show means and SEM. p Values were calculated using paired t test against basal transmigration towards unstimulated HCC. \p<0.05.
 NK, natural killer.